Fix: “Error: 0xC0000005 (0x0) N” in COD Black Ops Cold War?

 Disabling Third Party Services

-6. Once you have done that, switch to the Startup tab and click the Open Task Manager option.
+6. Switch to the Startup tab and click Open Task Manager.

 System Configuration Startup Tab